wlfnkls/fundamentum/README.md

 After cloning this repository via `git clone https://github.com/wlfnkls/fundamentum.git`, you have to install the dependencies via `npm install`.

 To start developing, just run `npm run start`.
-Your *.js-files and *.scss-files will be watched and _webpack_ builds bundled files four you.
+Your *.js-files and *.scss-files will be watched and _webpack_ builds bundled files for you.

 For linting the JavaScript, I added _eslint_.
 You can lint any *.js-file in the **src/js**-folder by running `npm run lint -s`. <br />
 You can start a watch-task for eslint by running `npm run watch:lint`.
 This task watches any *.js-file in the **src/js**-folder.